精东传媒app

 • the contents of the agreement - Seek external counsel (the letter will outline how the 精东传媒app supports you to get this advice);

-• the impact on your candidature and/or scholarship if you do not sign the agreement - Contact Graduate Research School; and/or
+• the impact on your candidature and/or scholarship if you do not sign the agreement - Contact the Graduate Research School; and/or

 • the project scope and research involved in the project - Contact your supervisors.

-Note that even though you will still own the copyright in your thesis after signing an IP deed, the publishing of your thesis and/or other publications may be delayed if this required in any third party agreement with an industry partner.
+Note that even though you will still own the copyright in your thesis after signing an IP deed, the publishing of your thesis and/or other publications may be delayed if this is required in any third party agreement with an industry partner.
 This will not affect the examination of your thesis.

 Further information